All Episodes

 I've never been more afraid of what's going on on the world stage.

-I I call it a new access of evil with China, Russia, Iran, uh China brokering deals with the Saudis and the uh Iranians, now the Syrians and Iranians, uh China uh President Xi saying that he's preparing for war uh after a massive military buildup.
+I call it a new axis of evil with China, Russia, Iran, China brokering deals with the Saudis and the Iranians, now the Syrians and Iranians.

 All right.

-It is well written, it is well thought out.
+It is well thought out.

-Uh, he takes on every charge, legal charge against Donald Trump and debunks it all.
+He takes on every charge, legal charge against Donald Trump and debunks it all.

-Let me ask you, why is your book not in bookstores?
+As we continue with Professor Dershowitz, let me ask you, why is your book not in bookstores?

 Because independent bookstores generally don't want to carry a book called Get Trump.

-I have to tell you I got an email yesterday, though, from the owner of Shakespeare Company, which was one of my favorite bookstores, and I had complained that they weren't carrying it.
+I have to tell you, I got an email yesterday, though, from the owner of Shakespeare and Company, which was one of my favorite bookstores.

-So maybe it'll have some uh some impact.
+So maybe it'll have some impact.

 Books a million.

-The big stores are Barnes and Noble is, and it's done very well in Barnes and Noble.
+Barnes and Noble is, and it's done very well in Barnes and Noble.

-But I want to make sure we get this that the president of El Salvador wrote a tweet yesterday saying, don't ever dare lecture us about democracy anymore.
+But I want to make sure we get this, that the president of El Salvador wrote a tweet yesterday saying, don't ever dare lecture us about democracy anymore.

 Yeah, this is about two or three days ago.